moneymeets/spec2sdk/README.md

 ## From command line

 - Local specification `spec2sdk --schema-path path/to/api.yml --output-dir path/to/output-dir/`
-- Remove specification `spec2sdk --schema-url https://example.com/path/to/api.yml --output-dir path/to/output-dir/`
+- Remote specification `spec2sdk --schema-url https://example.com/path/to/api.yml --output-dir path/to/output-dir/`

 ## From the code